luke-j-smith/turtle/README.md

 ##### Real-time Entry
 Real-time entry of a Turtle program via the command line.

+## Where to Look
+The most interesting parts of the assignment are probably contained within the extension.
+However, as each part built nicely on the work that came before it, I personally find it interesting to see how the code has progressed over time, so I have included each part of the assignment in its entirety and original form.

 ## Disclaimer
 I have have confirmed with the University that I am able to publish my solution to this assignment.
 However, as there is the possibility that a similar assignment may still be used by the University, I have been informed that I should state that *this work cannot be used without my permission* and if it is submitted by as current student as their own, they will be investigated for plagiarism.